-COPII coated vesicles are released from the transition zones of the endoplasmic reticulum, and are fused together to form the ERGIC (endoplasmic reticulum-Golgi intermediate compartment), which is moved by microtubules and motor proteins to the cis face of the Golgi apparatus.
-There all the ERGIC bodies are fused to form the cis cisternae of the Golgi apparatus.
+COPII coated vesicles are released from the transition zones of the endoplasmic reticulum, they partially lose the protein coat, and are fused together to form the ERGIC (endoplasmic reticulum-Golgi intermediate compartment) or tubule vesicular transporter, which is moved by microtubules and motor proteins toward the cis face of the Golgi apparatus.
+All the ERGIC bodies arriving at the cis face are fused to form the cis cisternae of the Golgi apparatus.

 COPII coated vesicles is the usual way to travel from the endoplasmic reticulum to the Golgi apparatus.
 However, there are alternatives, or variations, to this vesicular mechanism.
 For example, a typical COPII vesicle of about 60-90 nm in size, cannot enclose a pro-collagen molecule, which is 300 to 400 nm long.
 Likewise, chylomicrons traveling from the reticulum to the Golgi apparatus need larger special vesicles.
 It looks like that the activity of the Sar1 GTPase is important for modifying the vesicle coat and then produce vesicles larger than 500 nm, where larger molecules can fit.